BitcoinDesign/Guide/guide/how-it-works/ecash/overview.md

 #### Melting ecash

-**1. User Initiates Melting** - The user requests to redeem their ecash tokens for sats.
-This is typically done through a wallet or platform that supports melting.
+**4. User Initiates Melting** - The user requests to redeem their ecash tokens for sats through the Lightning Network.

-**2. Token destruction** - The mint verifies and destroys the ecash tokens, ensuring they cannot be reused.
+**5. Token destruction** - The mint verifies and destroys the ecash tokens, ensuring they cannot be reused.
 This step confirms the authenticity of the tokens and maintains the integrity of the system.

-**3. Sats Transfer via Lightning Network** - The user receives an equivalent amount of sats through the Lightning Network, completing the melting process and converting ecash back into spendable Bitcoin.
+**6. Sats Transfer via Lightning Network** - The user receives an equivalent amount of sats through the Lightning Network, completing the melting process and converting ecash back into spendable Bitcoin.

 ### Sending and receiving ecash
 {% include picture.html